Instructions for Completing the

 List all other accrediting agencies: (indicate n/a or leave blank if not applicable)

-This question applies to other accrediting agencies (i.e., ABHES, COMTA, etc.) but does not refer to a state licensing or industry association.
+This question applies to other accrediting agencies (i.e., ABHES, CoARC, etc.) but does not refer to a state licensing or industry association.
 Include organizations that accredit the school’s individual programs.

 As a reminder, each accredited school must notify ACCSC of any material event or circumstance that could affect the school’s operations, policies, staff, curricula, reputation, approval status or authority to operate as a legal entity, or financial status.
 Such notification must be in writing, made within 10 calendar days of the event’s occurrence, and is in addition to disclosures that are required in the applications for initial or renewal of accreditation or any substantive change report.
 Examples of material events or circumstances necessitating such notification are listed under the “Notification Reports” section of the Rules and Process and Procedures portion of the Standards of Accreditation.